ska-telescope/lmc-base-classes/README.md

 ## Version History

-#### Not released yet
+#### 0.10.1
 - Make dependency on `pytango` and `numpy` python packages explicit.

-#### 0.10.1
-- Add optional "key" parameter to SKASubarrayResourceManager to filter JSON for assign & release methods.
+- Add optional "key" parameter to `SKASubarrayResourceManager` to filter JSON for assign & release methods.

 #### 0.10.0